5 Steps for Moving from 1st Generation groups to 2nd, 3rd and Beyond

 As we began to work with them, things began to change.
 Today, they have reached 6th generation growth and the movement has grown by about 400%!

 What do you do to get from seeing only 1st Generation growth in disciple-making to seeing many generations?
+Let me share five important steps.

-Regularly share the Vision for a Movement until it takes root in their hearts.
+Regularly share the vision for a movement until it takes root in their hearts.

-2. Train Everyone To Share Their Testimony
+2. Train Everyone To Pray for the Lost and Learn to Share Their Testimony

 1. Before I met Jesus-what was my life like?